Stronger Generalization Guarantees for Robot Learning by Combining Generative Models and Real-World Data: Training

 We assume availability of a generative model expressed by a distribution $\mathcal{D}_\text{gen}$ on $\mathcal{E}_\text{gen}$ (ref.
 Sec. \ref{sec:prob-form}); this model could be hand-specified based on prior knowledge or constructed using other data.
 Leveraging $\mathcal{D}_\text{gen}$ we first construct a prior generative model and then train a posterior generative model by minimizing the PAC-Bayes bound in Theorem~\ref{thm:pac-bayes-gen}.

 As has been shown in \cite{Veer20} and \cite{Majumdar21}, PAC-Bayes minimization takes the form of an \emph{efficiently-solvable convex program} for discrete probability distributions.
-To exploit this convex formulation (which allows one to optimize the PAC-Bayes bound in a computationally efficient manner), we construct a prior generative model $q_0$ which takes the form of a discrete probability distribution as follows:\\ \emph{Let $\mathcal{D}_\text{gen}$ be a generative model which takes the form of a distribution on the synthetic environment space $\mathcal{E}_\text{gen}$, as discussed in Sec.~\ref{sec:prob-form}.
+To exploit this convex formulation (which allows one to optimize the PAC-Bayes bound in a computationally efficient manner), we construct a prior generative model $q_0$ which approximates $\mathcal{D}_\text{gen}$ as a discrete probability distribution as follows:\\ \emph{Let $\mathcal{D}_\text{gen}$ be a generative model which takes the form of a distribution on the synthetic environment space $\mathcal{E}_\text{gen}$, as discussed in Sec.~\ref{sec:prob-form}.
 Sample $m$ datasets of cardinality $l$ each from $\mathcal{D}_\text{gen}$ to construct the set of datasets $\tilde{S}:=\{\hat{S}_1,\cdots,\hat{S}_m~|~\hat{S}_i\sim \mathcal{D}_\text{gen}^l\}$.
 The prior generative model $q_0$ is then defined as the uniform distribution on $\hat{S}$.}

 To train a posterior generative model $q$ (which is a discrete probability distribution on the set $\tilde{S}$ of synthetic datasets), we minimize the PAC-Bayes upper bound in Theorem~\ref{thm:pac-bayes-gen}.
 To transform this minimization into a convex program, we first compute a cost vector $C\in\mathbb{R}^m$.
 Each entry $C_i$ of this vector corresponds to the expected cost of deploying the policy $\pi_{A(\hat{S}_i)}$, parameterized by the synthetic dataset $\hat{S}_i$, in the real-world training dataset $S$.
 Therefore, the empirical cost $C_S(A(Q))$ can be expressed as $Cq$ (which is linear in the generative model posterior $q$).
 Leveraging this, we can express the PAC-Bayes bound minimization as follows: